gneu77/rx-signals/docs/rp_state_effects_start.md

 So next, I like to assert on why it is of utmost importance to have only managed side-effects:

-In programming, side-effects are the root of all evil.
+In programming, side-effects (or more general, impure code) are the root of all evil.
 For a start, let's have a look at just some of the many advantages that pure functions (no side-effects and referential transparancy) have over impure functions:
 1. simple to reason about (for programmers **and** compilers)
 2. simple testing (no mockup-hell)